Welcome to the Harwich Historical Society online.

 The Harwich Historical Society is a private, non-profit organization that seeks to preserve, collect, and interpret Harwich history through exhibitions, education programs, active collecting, and research.
 The Society is housed in the historic Brooks Academy, the former Pine Grove Seminary.
 The 1844 building is owned by the town of Harwich.

-Founded in 1953, the Harwich Historical Society celebrated its 60th year in 2013.
+Founded in 1953, the Harwich Historical Society will celebrate its 65th year in 2018.

 Hours and access to materials

-We support a Farmer’s Market, Thursday afternoons from June 8 through October 6, 3-6 p.m.
-Museum exhibits open.
+We support a Farmer's Market, Thursday afternoons from June 8 through October 5, 3-6 p.m.
+Museum exhibits and Crowell Barn open.

 Whether you are a Cape Cod native, a “wash ashore,” or a summer visitor, membership in the Harwich Historical Society is a great way to connect with Harwich’s history on an ongoing basis.